 47.7.2 Formal Complaint Procedures

-126.96.36.199 Upon receipt of a complaint, the University will exercise due diligence in determining what occurred and further action that may be warranted based on the information provided.
-The Dean of Student Life will appoint an Investigating Authority.
+22.214.171.124 Upon receipt of a complaint, the University will exercise due diligence in determining what occurred and further action that may be warranted based on the information provided.
+The Dean of Student Life (for students enrolled on the campus of the TAMU Law School: the Assistant Dean for Student Affairs; for students enrolled in a college/school on other campuses outside of Brazos County (TAMU Baylor College of Dentistry, College of Medicine, College of Pharmacy, College of Nursing, and School of Public Health): the Associate Dean for Student Affairs in each respective college/school) will appoint an Investigating Authority.
 The Title IX Coordinator will be promptly informed if the complaint alleges sexual harassment or another form of sex discrimination.

-220.127.116.11 A representative from the Offices of the Dean of Student Life shall notify the alleged offender and the complainant/survivor regarding the resolution of the complaint, including any sanctions.
+184.108.40.206 A representative from the Offices of the Dean of Student Life (for students enrolled on the campus of the TAMU Law School: the Assistant Dean for Student Affairs; for students enrolled in a college/school on other campuses outside of Brazos County (TAMU Baylor College of Dentistry, College of Medicine, College of Pharmacy, College of Nursing, and School of Public Health): the Associate Dean for Student Affairs in each respective college/school) shall notify the alleged offender and the complainant/survivor regarding the resolution of the complaint, including any sanctions.
 Refer to Student Rule 27 for information about possible sanctions.

 47.7.3 Appeals of Sanctions